DynamicGravitySystems/DGP/docs/source/core/controllers.rst

 for creating utility controllers such as the :class:`ProjectFolder` which is a utility class for grouping items visually in the project's tree view.

-Controllers should at minimum subclass :class:`IBaseController` which configures inheritance for :class:`QStandardItem` and :class:`AttributeProxy`.
+Controllers should at minimum subclass :class:`AbstractController` which configures inheritance for :class:`QStandardItem` and :class:`AttributeProxy`.
 For more complex and widely used controllers, a dedicated interface should be created following the same naming scheme - particularly where circular dependencies